swenk238/personal-website/content/_index.md

 Hi!
 I'm **Swen Kuh** _(last name pronounced as k-oo-h)_.
 My first name actually has two words and I've also published under **F. Swen Kuh**.

-I'm currently a **Research Fellow in Statistics at University of Adelaide (working remotely in Melbourne)** working with [Dr. Lauren Kennedy](https://jazzystats.com/about.html) (bo University of Adelaide), in collaboration with **Assoc.
-Prof. Qixuan Chen** and **Prof. Andrew Gelman** in Columbia University.
+I'm currently a **Research Fellow in Statistics** at Monash University, then had a contract transfer to the University of Adelaide due to the relocation of my supervisor.
+I am now working remotely in Melbourne with [Dr. Lauren Kennedy](https://jazzystats.com/about.html) (University of Adelaide), in collaboration with [Assoc.
+Prof. Qixuan Chen](https://www.publichealth.columbia.edu/profile/qixuan-chen-phd) and [Prof. Andrew Gelman](http://www.stat.columbia.edu/~gelman/)  (Columbia University).
 I am also concurrently a teaching associate at Monash University, co-lecturing Data Visualization and Analytics to both undergraduates and Masters students.

-I was an [IBISWorld PhD scholar](https://www.anu.edu.au/giving/impact-stories/nurturing-new-ideas) and obtained my PhD in Statistics from Australian National University under the supervision of [Grace Chiu](https://www.vims.edu/people/chiu_gs/) (now at William \& Mary) and [Anton Westveld](https://westveld-statsci.com/).
+I was an [IBISWorld PhD scholar](https://www.anu.edu.au/giving/impact-stories/nurturing-new-ideas) and obtained my PhD in Statistics from Australian National University under the supervision of [Prof. Grace Chiu](https://www.vims.edu/people/chiu_gs/) (now at William \& Mary) and [Dr. Anton Westveld](https://westveld-statsci.com/).
 Previously, I had a minor in sociology and graduated from Honours in Statistics from University of Auckland (home of R!) working under [COMPASS](https://www.auckland.ac.nz/en/arts/our-research/research-institutes-centres-groups/compass.html), a quantitative social science research institute.

 # Research

 Research interests:
-- Bayesian inference and methods
+- Bayesian inference and methods (hierarchical/multilevel modelling, MCMC sampling methods)
 - Social science applications
 - Data visualisation